 - ½ teaspoon garam masala

-- 3 cups Kale, stems removed, cut into bite size pieces
+- 3 cups kale leaves, stems removed, cut into bite size pieces

-- Serve with a dash of hot sauce if desired.
-Enjoy!
+Serve with a dash of hot sauce, if desired.
+Garnish with parsley.

 We like the spark of heat from the crushed red pepper.
 If you don't care for the warmth, start with 1/8 teaspoon or omit.

 Use low-sodium vegetable broth, if desired.
 Also you can use salt-free or low-sodium tomato paste in this recipe.
 Check the seasoning to ensure you don't need a little salt.